Important facts and information to know when visiting Iran

 When is it best to visit Iran

 Remember Iran is a large country and the best time to visit can vary a lot from north to south.
 The north is quite a lot cooler than the south so gets quite cold in the winter, whereas southern areas remain mild.
 Summers in the south can be extremely hot.

 The time to avoid though is Iranian New Year – “Nooroz” or “Nowruz”.
 Things can very much shut down across the country at this time as friends and family are visiting one another.
 Homestays may not be available and popular attractions closed.
 Persian New Year is on the vernal equinox so expect it to be observed about 21 March each year.
 There is usually 5 days of public holidays but schools and universities are shut for 2 weeks.

 Most popular attractions in Iran

 Iran is the second-largest country in the Middle East and the second-most populous.
-Getting from the capital Tehran to the south takes time so careful how much you plan on a single trip.
-There is a good Iran itinerary here how many days you should allow at each location.
+Getting from the capital Tehran to the south takes time so be careful how much you plan on a single trip.
+There is a good Iran itinerary here on how many days you should allow at each location.

 Home to 19 UNESCO sites, there is plenty to keep history buffs busy.
 Some of the most popular places to visit include;